Abubacer/BouqsPiks/README.md

 ## Introduction

 Welcome to BouqsPiks!
+This was my first portfolio project as a software engineering student.
+Over two weeks, I embraced various roles, acting both as the visionary and the executor.
+The timeline was filled with challenges and breakthroughs, showcasing my dedication and determination.
+This project, a flower recommendation web app, originated from the vision of simplifying the quest for the perfect bouquet.
+Its primary goal is to transform this process into an enjoyable, personalized, and hassle-free experience.

-This project is a web application built with Flask, serving as an interactive platform for users to explore and find flower recommendations based on various preferences.
+This project is a web application built with HTML, CSS and Flask, serving as an interactive platform for users to explore and find flower recommendations based on various preferences.

 - [BouqsPiks Live](http://binaryart.pythonanywhere.com/)
 - [Read the Blog](https://www.linkedin.com/pulse/bouqspiks-my-portfolio-project-journey-trials-lessons-belkharmoudi-nghge)